New Student Orientation

 Congratulations on your admission to the University of the South!
 We are so excited for you to join us in August for New Student Orientation.
-While we are still hard at work creating the 2019 New Student Orientation schedule, you can review the full schedule for the 2018 orientation program to see an example of what awaits you at Orientation this year!
+We encourage you to review the full schedule for the 2019 orientation program to see what awaits you at Orientation this year!

 After you check out the orientation schedule, the information below should be helpful as you make plans for your arrival in August.